Photo Zines and Book

 Fifty

 I recently moved into a Housing Association flat in Greenock, a small post-industrial town near Glasgow.
 When I counted up, I realised that this is the fiftieth place I’ve ever lived, which – since I’m in my mid-fifties – averages out at just over a year per location.
-The longest I’ve ever stayed in one place was in the house where I was born, for the first eight years of my life, followed by my aunt’s house in Liverpool, where I lived during my time in secondary school from 1981–8, and again for several months in 1998.
-The longest I’ve stayed anywhere as an adult was a rented flat in Sydney from 2006–11.
-I’m still surprised to have ended up in Greenock, but I’m glad to have an apartment to myself after several years renting rooms in shared accommodation.
-Because it’s a Housing Association flat, I can stay here as long as I want.
+Because I'm now living in a Housing Association flat, I can stay here as long as I want.
 So I’m trying to get to know my town: to relearn what it might mean to inhabit a place.

 Greenock Central to Glasgow Central